Karen Paquin: Sevens

 She won a gold medal at the 2015 Pan American Games as a member of the Canadian women's rugby sevens team.

 In 2016, Paquin was named to Canada's first ever women's rugby sevens Olympic team.
+She won a bronze medal at the event.

+She returned to the Canadian sevens side at the 2019 Kitakysushu Sevens where they earned a gold medal.
+In June 2021, Paquin was named to Canada's 2020 Summer Olympics team.